gluster/distaf/README.md

 * Integrating with nose tests for Jenkins friendly reporting format
 * Logs monitoring in each servers
 * setup_fs to create the initial xfs/ext4 partition before running the tests
-* Support to run command as non root user in test cluster

 Integration Work
 =================